-- I. To recognize the concepts of probability and probability distributions. - II.
-To develop skills in establishing, relationships between two or more characteristics through Correlation and regression analysis. - III.
-To analyze the problems in various fields of sciences by applying statistical tests and through statistical quality control charts. - IV.
-Apply knowledge of probability and probability distributions in various fields.
+- I. To recognize the concepts of probability and probability distributions. - To develop skills in establishing, relationships between two or more characteristics through Correlation and regression analysis. - 111.
+To analyze the problems in various fields of sciences by applying statistical tests and through statistical quality control charts.

-On Successful completion of this course, student will be able to:
+On Successful completion of this course, student will be able to